FBI rescues more than 200 trafficking victims, including 84 children, in "Operation Cross Country"

 "Operation Cross Country" represents just one coordinated campaign, as officials say the agency and its partners work to investigate and stop trafficking every day.

 "The success of Operation Cross County reinforces what NCMEC sees every day.
-Children are being bought and sold for sex in communities across the country by traffickers, gangs and even family members," Michelle DeLaune, the president and CEO of the NCMEC, said.
+Children are being bought and sold for sex in communities across the country by traffickers, gangs and even family members," said Michelle DeLaune, president and CEO of the center.

-Investigators also identified or arrested 85 suspects of child sexual exploitation and human trafficking, officials say.
+Investigators also identified or arrested 85 people suspected of child sexual exploitation and human trafficking, officials say.

 "The Justice Department is committed to doing everything in our power to combat the insidious crimes of human trafficking that devastate survivors and their families," Attorney General Merrick Garland said.